 This is a terrible picture, but we only have one entrance to the house so when I started painting, I started at the bottom step and worked my way up, effectively painting myself in.
 I could have taken a photo today (we painted the steps two days ago) but I was elbow-deep in white paint all day today and I forgot.
 Maybe tomorrow I will.

 The steps do look much better painted, however, the old ugly ones made for a good setting for Ava’s baby pictures, so maybe it was a good thing that painting them didn’t occur to me until just a few days ago.
+You could also design it by choosing a remodeler and hire them to do the job.

 I love this photo of her.
 I actually used it in her birth announcements.
 I’m not a photographer by any means, but this is probably one of the best photos I have ever done.
 I’m really proud of it.